lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 There are **7 two-hour lectures** in this part of the course, covering (a) the analysis of foreign systems and (b) applications andpolicy analyses and one session for the mid-term exam:

-1. Analysis of Foreigh Systemes 1: TBC
+1. Analysis of Foreigh Systems 1: TBC

-2. Analysis of Foreigh Systemes 2: TBC
+2. Analysis of Foreigh Systems 2: TBC

 3. Mid-term Exam